OviSarkar62/POSView/README.md

 The client-side of the application is a SPA built with React.
 The user interface provides the following functionality:

-- View a list of all items
+- View a list of all products, customers, and sales
-- Create a new item
+- Create a new product, customer, or sale
-- Edit an existing item
+- Edit an existing product, customer, or sale
-- Delete an item
+- Delete a product, customer, or sale

 The client utilizes Axios to make HTTP requests to the server-side API.